Baqend/js-sdk/README.md

 });
 ```

-Note: The Baqend Streaming SDK can be required with `var DB = require('baqend/streaming');`, ensure that you only
+Note: The Baqend Real-Time SDK can be required with `var DB = require('baqend/realtime');`, ensure that you only
-require either the Baqend SDK or the Baqend Streaming SDK and not both.
+require either the Baqend SDK or the Baqend Real-Time SDK and not both.